 Lastly, look closely at the supplemental resources a company offers.
 While any company can provide negotiation or consolidation services, the best ones provide solutions for managing your finances and staying out of debt.
-Any company that’s looking for repeat customers should be avoided.
+Any company that appears to be looking for repeat customers should be avoided.

-How forthcoming a company is with information is a huge factor when choosing a debt consolidation company.
+How forthcoming a lender is with information should be a huge factor when choosing a debt consolidation company.
 Before you sign anything, make sure you understand the company’s history.
-Due to the New Rule, there are things a company legally must disclose to you before you enroll in its program.
+Due to the New Rule, there are things a company legally must disclose before you enroll in its program.
 These include educated estimates of the potential length of your program, the cost of your program, your rights as a consumer, and the fact that you are still responsible for your debts and may receive collection calls.

 Companies legally cannot charge upfront fees for services and must provide an upfront estimate of how long your program will take.
 Also, they should never put pressure on you to disclose personal information, such as your bank information, before you enroll in their program.